This winter tree art landscape makes use of a simple idea, namely that torn paper looks a lot like the bark edges of a tree.

 • Multi media paper, two sheets per student

-• Tempera paint, blue, black, brown and white (I like the cakes)
+• Tempera Paint Cakes, blue, black, brown and white*

 • Glue sticks